The number of electric cars on Norwegian roads has shown strong growth in recent years.

 Electrification: Is the Norwegian electric car revolution exportable?

-Some 80 per cent of all new cars sold in Oslo are now electric or hybrid-electric.
+More than 80 per cent of all new cars sold in Oslo are now electric or hybrid-electric.
 The "Oslo model" for electrifying the country's car population has attracted international interest.
 Why can't other countries and cities just follow Norway and Oslo's example?

 The main reason for the strong growth in the number of electric cars in Norway – especially in the cities – is a combination of carrot and stick.
 There are strong financial incentives for buying electric cars, and growing restrictions on the use of fossil cars.